enbzldn/PieceOfCake/docs/topics_add.md

 Topics are categories that help organize recipes
 by common themes, such as **Breakfast**, **Desserts**, or **Quick Recipes**.
 They make it easier to find recipes by grouping them based on key characteristics, flavors, or types of dishes.

+To create a Topic:

 1. Open **Topics** page.
 3. Tap the **Add topic** button.